Hellboy1008/MATH_20C/README.md

 18. Determine the intersection of a line and a plane (only supports three dimensional space)

 19. Determine the intersection of two planes (only supports three dimensional space)

+## Functions for Chapter 2

+1. Derivative of a function (only supports functions with one variable)

+2. Partial derivative for a function (only supports functions with 2 variables)

+3. Partial derivative matrix for a function (only supports functions with 2 variables)

+4. Partial derivative matrix for composite functions

+5. Gradient of a function (only supports functions with 2 or 3 variables)

+6. Gradient of a function at a point (only supports functions with 2 or 3 variables)

+7. Equation of the plane tangent to a function at a given point (only supports functions with 2 variables)

+8. Velocity of a curve (only supports two and three dimensional space)

+9. Tangent line of a curve at a certain point and time (only supports two and three dimensional space)

+10. Directional derivative of a function at a point in the direction of a vector (only supports functions with 2 or 3 variables)

+11. Direction in which a function increases the fastest at a point (only supports functions with 2 or 3 variables)

+12. Maximum value of directional derivative given a function at a point (only supports functions with 2 or 3 variables)